Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: Implementation of the QSS-reduced chemistries

 In the first linearization approach (species linearization method), the objective is to identify a set of QSS species that can eliminate quadratic couplings, if turned into a set of non-QSS species.
 This set of QSS species must be as small as possible given that every new non-QSS species requires solving an additional transport equation in a reacting flow simulation.
 A naive but sufficiently fast procedure to identify this set of QSS species is outlined in Algo.~\ref{algo:specieslin}.

 In the case of the n-dodecane mechanism illustrated in Fig.~\ref{fig:linQSS}, an initial set of candidate of QSS species to eliminate ($\mathcal{A}$ in Algo.~\ref{algo:specieslin}) contains 11 QSS species.
 Those species are the red-highlighted species in Fig.~\ref{fig:linQSS}.
 If all 11 QSS species are turned into non-QSS species, quadratic couplings are all eliminated.
 However, not all 11 species need to be turned into non-QSS species to eliminate quadratic couplings.
 For instance, \ce{PXC7H15} and \ce{PXC5H11} and involved in a quadratic coupling through a single elementary reaction \ce{PXC7H15 + PXC5H11 <=> NC12H26}.
 In this case, either \ce{PXC7H15} or \ce{PXC5H11} need to be turned into non-QSS species.
 Algorithm~\ref{algo:specieslin} shows a simple method to identify the minimal sets of QSS species that need to be turned into non-QSS species.

-In the case of the reduced n-dodecane mechanism, a set of 7 QSS species is identified as the smallest set of QSS species that should be turned into non-QSS species ($\mathcal{B}$ in Algo.~\ref{algo:specieslin}).
+Following this procedure, a set of 7 QSS species is identified as the smallest set of QSS species that should be turned into non-QSS species ($\mathcal{B}$ in Algo.~\ref{algo:specieslin}).
 Note that while this strategy is simple to implement, it can induce a significant computational overhead on the CFD solvers given that the original 35-species reduced mechanism has now become a 42-species mechanism.

-The other two linearization approaches (reaction linearization method and the on-sided reaction linearization method) are more straightforward, and rely on eliminating the red-highlighted reactions shown in Fig.~\ref{fig:linQSS}.
+The other two linearization approaches (the reaction linearization method and the one-sided reaction linearization method) are more straightforward, and rely on eliminating the red-highlighted reactions shown in Fig.~\ref{fig:linQSS}.